picocms/picocms.github.io/in-depth/upgrade-pico-20.md

 6. Provided that you're using plugins, copy all of your plugins from the backed `plugins` directory to your Pico installation.
 Don't copy the outdated files `00-PicoDeprecated.php`, `01-PicoParsePagesContent.php`, `02-PicoExcerpt.php` and `DummyPlugin.php`.
 Pico 2.0 heavily improves the plugin system and unfortunately also introduces some backwards-incompatible changes.
 The most important change is that Pico no longer tries to interpret any file in the `plugins` directory as plugin, but this also means that it might ignore a plugin or stumble over a superfluous file.
 If all of your plugins consist of just a single file (i.e. `plugins/<plugin name>.php`), you're likely good to go.
 However, if you're copying folders to your `plugins` directory, please note that Pico now only interprets `plugins/<plugin name>/<plugin name>.php` as plugin.
 If one of your plugins stops working after upgrading to Pico 2.0, please refer to the plugin developer - the plugin needs to be updated.
 Please refer to the ["Use Pico's next generation plugin system" section][UpgradePlugins] below for more details.

+## Use YAML files to configure Pico

+Configuring Pico is now easier than ever before.
+Up to this point, Pico used a regular PHP file, the programming language Pico is written in, for its configuration (`config/config.php`).
+However, dealing with PHP isn't "stupidly simple", especially for non-developers: It has some pretty strict and unapparent syntax rules, and just the slightest typo results in a PHP error and breaking your whole website.
+That's not what we want!

+For this reason we're happy to anounce YAML config files!
+As a Pico user you know YAML from the YAML header of your content files, thus it was the obvious choice.
+But we didn't stop there.
+Rather than having just a single config file, you can now use a arbitrary number of config files.
+Simply create a `.yml` file in Pico's `config` dir and you're good to go.
+This allows you to add some structure to your configuration, like a separate config file for your theme (`config/my_theme.yml`).

+Just take a look at the `config/config.yml.template` and create your own config file `config/config.yml`.
+Even though we still support the old PHP config file (`config/config.php`), we highly recommend you to replace it by a appropiate `config/config.yml`.
+We will likely drop support of `config/config.php` in Pico's next major release.

+Please note that Pico loads config files in a special way you should be aware of.
+First of all it loads the main config file `config/config.yml`, and then any other `*.yml` file in Pico's `config` dir in alphabetical order.
+The file order is crucial: Configiguration values which have been set already, cannot be overwritten by a succeeding file.
+For example, if you set `site_title: Pico` in `config/a.yml` and `site_title: My awesome site!` in `config/b.yml`, your site title will be "Pico".

 [GettingHelp]: {{ site.github.url }}/docs/#getting-help
 [Issues]: {{ site.gh_project_url }}/issues
 [Install]: {{ site.github.url }}/docs/#install